 - 1.3.1.
-The Children's Court Guardian Agency for Northern Ireland is responsible for the: - management of its activities in accordance with laws and regulations and; - establishment and maintenance of a system of internal control designed to give reasonable assurance that: - o assets are safeguarded - waste and inefficiency are avoided - o reliable financial information is produced and; - o value for money is continuously sought - 1.3.2 The Audit and Risk Committee will support the Board and Accounting Officer by reviewing the comprehensiveness of assurances in meeting the Board and Accounting Officer's assurance needs and reviewing the reliability and integrity of these assurances. - 1.3.3 HM Treasury "Management of Risk Principles and Concepts" (October 2004) defines assurance as:
+The Children's Court Guardian Agency for Northern Ireland is responsible for the: - management of its activities in accordance with laws and regulations and; - establishment and maintenance of a system of internal control designed to give reasonable assurance that: - o assets are safeguarded - o waste and inefficiency are avoided - o reliable financial information is produced and; - o value for money is continuously sought - 1.3.2 The Audit and Risk Committee will support the Board and Accounting Officer by reviewing the comprehensiveness of assurances in meeting the Board and Accounting Officer's assurance needs and reviewing the reliability and integrity of these assurances. - 1.3.3 HM Treasury "The Orange Book: Management of Risk Principles and Concepts" (2023) defines assurance as a general term for: